taki0112/Image_Statics/README.md

 * matplotlib

 ## Precautions
-* The "annotations.raf" file should be in the path where main.py is located.
+* The `annotations.raf` file should be in the path where `main.py` is located.

 ## Usage
-If you want to see the distribution of class... (options are case-insensitive)
+If you want to see `the distribution of class`... (options are case-insensitive)
 ```bash
 python main.py distribution
 ```

-If you want to see the intersection of class... (options are case-insensitive)
+If you want to see `the intersection of class`... (options are case-insensitive)
 ```bash
 python main.py intersection
 ```

-If you want to see the distribution of pixel... (options are case-insensitive)
+If you want to see `the distribution of pixel`... (options are case-insensitive)
-* Note that you must also enter the max value next to the "pixel"
+* Note that you must also enter the `max value` next to the "pixel"
-* There is no limit to the range of max values.
+* There is no limit to the range of`max value.
 ```bash
 python main.py pixel 100
 ```